1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/Project_Navigation/Report.md

     * Advantage Stream: Similar in structure to the value stream, but culminates in multiple output neurons corresponding to each action's advantage—the relative importance of each action from the state.

+* Output – Q-values:
+   * The final Q-values are computed by combining the value and the advantages.
+The advantage values are adjusted by subtracting their mean, ensuring that the computed Q-values represent a balance between the state's estimated value and each action's relative importance.

 ![Train_Dueling_DQN](https://github.com/1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/blob/main/Project_Navigation/Train_Dueling_DQN.jpg)